l445250779/machine-learning-models/README.md

 # Machine Learning Project

-A series of data analysis project using different machine learning models.
+A series of data analysis project using different machine learning models in Python.